wikichen/wikichen/_posts/2013-08-26-forever-alone.md

 * [How do you cope with being lonely?](http://www.reddit.com/r/AskReddit/comments/1nwcod/how_do_you_cope_with_being_lonely/)
 * [The Science of Loneliness: How Isolation Can Kill You](http://www.newrepublic.com/article/113176/science-loneliness-how-isolation-can-kill-you)
 * [Hacker News discussion on this post](https://news.ycombinator.com/item?id=7244614)

+## Footnotes

+[^def]: It should be noted that there is a clear distinction between feeling lonely, which is a subjective experience, and being solitary, which is simply a lack of contact with people.
+For the purpose of this discussion, I'm referring to the former and the former only.